kc0bfv/autophugo/README.md

 When building your site, hugo must build thumbnails and distribution-sized images.
 This process can take some time, especially if you have many pictures...
 It stores versions of the images in the `resources` directory, so it doesn't have to redo the process every build.

 Therefore - after adding an album your next build may take minutes.
 Future ones will be quicker.

+## Development Notes

+If you try multiple sizes or quality settings for your images, you'll start to amass large numbers of images in your `resources` directory.
+Once you settle on a quality and size you like you should consider deleting the resources and rebuilding to eliminate the unused images.

+Regardless of the number of resources you have, Hugo will only deploy the ones actually used in a build.
+Unused image resources will not be deployed.

 ## Comparison to Phugo